This product has been discontinued by the manufacturer. To find a similar product, we suggest reading this guide.

 If you are looking for a Pioneer controller there are some other alternatives.
 While it is hard to fault the DDJ 1000, DJs do have different needs.
 Check out some of these other top-quality options.

-If you want to move away from having to use a laptop the Pioneer XDJ RX2 is an excellent controller.
+If you want to avoid using a laptop, the Numark Mixstream Pro is an excellent controller.
 With a big onboard screen, you can focus on your gear and leave your laptop at home.

 - Large central screen featuring stacked waveforms.